Foolkiller: Kurt Gerhardt

 In a move celebrated by his friends at the restaurant, he gains a job at a credit agency.
 His work-neighbor is a crass, older man who enjoys using his power for thrills and cheap revenge.
 In a moment of weakness, Gerhardt even considers using his gun on this man, along with others who are guilty of only being annoying.
 This includes a younger man that he perceived as a possible competitor for Linda Klein's affections.

 Gerhardt was especially frustrated at the public's thoughtless pursuit of instant or momentary gratification and this became the centralizing theme of his killing spree.
 Gerhardt abruptly broke off his relationship with Linda and sent a manifesto to the Daily Bugle newspaper.
 His ever-increasing kills become more violent, taking place in front of, and traumatizing, many innocent people.
 Once such incident is viewed by Linda who had recognized Kurt's voice although, for reasons unknown, she elected not to inform the police.
-Gerhardt even goes after 'foolish' celebrities, killing an industrialist who was stripping Amazon rain forest land to raise cattle for beef after learning of his criminal associations, and his having placed a bounty on his head in an attempt to turn the public hostile towards the Foolkiller.
+Gerhardt even goes after 'foolish' celebrities, killing an industrialist who was stripping Amazon rainforest land to raise cattle for beef after learning of his criminal associations, and his having placed a bounty on his head in an attempt to turn the public hostile towards the Foolkiller.
 At the end of the miniseries, after escaping the police (his online communications with Salinger having been discovered) and having killed his drug lord nemesis, Gerhardt has his face altered with the assistance of his predecessor's friend.
 She carefully uses acid to mar his face.
 He leaves New York City to assume a new identity in Arizona and live in peace.
 As pointed out in the Appendix to The Official Handbook of the Marvel Universe, Gerhardt's new identity resembles Richard Rory.

-Ultimate Gerhardt, of an identical history to the original Gerdhart bar with a more sociopathic outlook on life, appeared in New Avengers as a Raft inmate, although the circumstances surrounding his capture have not been revealed.
+Ultimate Gerhardt, of an identical history to the original Gerdhart bar with a more sociopathic outlook on life, appeared in New Avengers as an inmate of the Raft, though the circumstances surrounding his capture have not been revealed.
 After Electro organizes a massive breakout, he was seen attacking Spider-Man with many other villains, after which he escaped.

 The Hood hired him as part of his criminal organization to take advantage of the split in the superhero community caused by the Superhuman Registration Act.
 At some point he was captured and sent to Crossmore Prison for the Criminally Insane, where he came into conflict with fellow inmate Deadpool.